-A cryptographic hash function is a cryptographic primitive transforming a message of arbitrary size into a message of fixed size, called a digest.
+A cryptographic hash function, also sometimes called a digest function, is a cryptographic primitive transforming a message of arbitrary size into a message of fixed size, called a digest.
 Cryptographic hash functions are used for authentication, digital signatures, and message authentication codes.

 To be used for cryptography, a hash function must have these qualities:

 - quick to compute (because they are generated frequently)

 - not invertible (each digest could come from a very large number of messages, and only brute-force can generate a message that leads to a given digest)